hln33/NBA-Allstar-Classifier/README.md

 **Note:** <br>
-we recommend using the data provided in the repo and avoiding running steps 01 and 03 in their entirety as they involve calling an API can take hours to run
+we recommend using the data provided in the repo and avoiding running steps 01 and 03 in their entirety as they involve calling an API and can take hours to run

 ## Commands
 - Simply run each file without any command-line arguments (arguments are hard-coded)